JONATHAN-LEE-01/Portfolio/README.md

    Hi, I’m Jonathan.
 I'm currently a Mathematics & Economics student at Western Washington University.
   <br />My personal interests include everything bike related, building PC's, custom keyboards, audio engineering, physics and personal finance.
-  <br />During my studies, I have acquired technical skills in Rstudio and a deep understanding of Excel.
+  <br />During my studies, I have acquired technical skills in Rstudio, Tableau, and a deep understanding of Excel.
   <br />My knowledge of data analytics includes but is not limited to:

  - data gathering/cleaning